North Carolina State Highway Patrol: Establishment

 The SHP was housed in the Department of Revenue's Motor Vehicle Bureau until 1941 becoming part of the newly formed NC Department of Transportation, but was again transferred to the newly formed Department of Crime Control and Public Safety in the mid-1970s.
-This agency more recently became the Department of Public Safety, which expanded to absorb other agencies including the Department of Motor Vehicles, State Bureau of Investigation and other state departments dealing with statewide law enforcement.
+This agency more recently became the Department of Public Safety, which expanded to absorb other agencies including the State Bureau of Investigation and other state departments dealing with statewide law enforcement.

 An office was established in Raleigh to serve as state headquarters, and a district office was established in each of the nine state DOT highway districts.
 A lieutenant and three patrolmen were assigned to each district.
 All patrolmen were issued Harley Davidson motorcycles and the lieutenants drove Model A Ford Coupes.
 The Patrol commander was issued a Buick automobile.
 The new patrolmen and command staff made a cross-state introductory riding tour on July 1, 1929 to show off the new agency's personnel to the state.
 On the following day, the first officer death occurred when Patrolman George I. Thompson, who was driving his motorcycle in the procession, was killed in a traffic collision in Anson County (see below for line-of-duty deaths).